johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/overview.md

 ## Extensible and Easy-to-use

 Unlike other validation libraries, PureParse has no concept of a schema: instead, users deal exclusively with [parsers](parsers) [gurard](guards).
-This makes PureParse very easy to extend: when you need a validation function which is not included in the library, you can easily construct it yourself and seamlessly integrate it with the core functionality.
+This makes PureParse straightforward to extend: when you need a validation function which is not included in the library, you can easily construct it yourself and seamlessly integrate it with the core functionality.
 The functions in PureParse are not treated any differently than the ones you write yourself\*.

 Due to the small size, by design, the library does _not_ contain every feature under the sun.
 This library focuses on providing foundational building blocks that you can compose to validate most of your data structures.